georgejkaye/georgejkaye.github.io/src/pages/seminars.md

 ### Negotiate with the host

-When you have some speaker suggestions, send some emails to the prospective hosts offering them *one* slot from the schedule.
+When you have some speaker suggestions, send some emails to the prospective hosts offering them *one* slot from the schedule, preferably starting with thei earliest available.
 If they can't do this one, keep offering until you are both satisfied.
 This prevents the deadlock of having all the slots 'pending' with nobody replying to you!